 - EHS-6.1.h Use Environmentally Sensitive Adaptation Strategies.
 Where feasible the County should encourage the use of existing natural features and ecosystem processes, or the restoration thereof, in adaptation projects and measures.
 This includes systems and practices that use or mimic natural processes, such as permeable pavements, bioswales, and other engineered systems, such as levees that are combined with restored natural systems, to provide clean water, conserve ecosystem values and functions, and provide a wide array of benefits to people and wildlife.
-Proposals addressing adaptation must analyze the feasibility of natural features and ecosystem process before proposing alternative measures. - EHS-6.1.i Establish and Leverage Partnerships.
+Development applications addressing adaptation must analyze the feasibility of natural features and ecosystem process before proposing alternative measures. - EHS-6.1.i Establish and Leverage Partnerships.
 Explore regional compacts or less formal partnerships with regional entities (both public and private) that can assist communities with technical assistance and potential funding.
 Collaborate with local and regional partners to support business resiliency through preparedness education, trainings, and resources.
-Align adaptation goals and strategies with local community groups and private sector entities to increase effectiveness. - EHS-6.l.j

-Assess the Feasibility of Redevelopment.
+Align adaptation goals and strategies with local community groups and private sector entities to increase effectiveness. - EHS-6.1.j Assess the Feasibility of Redevelopment.
 Encourage private property owners to evaluate redevelopment of sites subject to loss from destructive flooding or wave action.
 Consider actions the County could take to facilitate the relocation of development out of flood hazard areas and Very High Wildfire Severity Hazard Zones.
 Consider an acquisition and buyout program which includes acquiring land from the landowner(s) and restricting future development on the land.
-Engage communities on the topic of managed retreat and provide assistance to establish a supporting funding mechanism such as a community land trust or repetitive loss program or Geologic Hazard Abatement Districts.
-Consider use of sites repeatedly struck by climate hazards for flood-adapted restoration or recreational areas.
+Engage communities on the topic of managed retreat and provide assistance to establish a supporting funding mechanism such as a community land trust or repetitive loss programs.
+Consider use of sites repeatedly struck by climate hazards for flood-adapted restoration or recreational areas. - EHS-6.1.k Coordinate Approaches to Climate Resilience.
+Explore the feasibility of developing a coordinated government approach that has the capacity to raise and allocate funding for planning, construction and operating expenses of projects designed and implemented to benefit the public by addressing climate change mitigation, adaptation, and resilience.
+Identify potential organizational structures and funding mechanisms, such as levying a benefit assessment, special tax, property-related fee, or other service charge or fee consistent with State law.
+The state allows for locally-led climate governance including a Climate Resilience District or community-led formation of special districts, such as Geologic Hazard Abatement Districts for planning, financing, constructing and maintaining local climate protection and adaptation projects.